Nutrient Analysis

 What do the measured values mean?

-The 25-OH-Vitamin D test is the best method to check Vitamin D status.
+The 25-OH vitamin D test is the best method to check vitamin D status.
 Low levels can indicate too little sunlight, an unbalanced diet, or diseases and are associated with bone diseases such as osteoporosis or rickets.
 Excessive levels usually result from too high supplement doses and can strain the kidneys and liver.

 Albumin